cs1302uga/cs1302-ce08/README.md

    |-----------------------|---------------------|-----------------------|----------------------|
    | Method signatures     |||

-1. Make sure that all Java files pass the `checkstyle` audit.
+1. Make sure that all Java files pass the `checkstyle` audit by using the `check1302` command.
 Then, generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 You may need to create the `doc` directory if it does not already exist.
-Host the documentation on Nike using `cs1302-ce08-doc` as the name for your symbolic link.
+Host the documentation on Odin using `cs1302-ce08-doc` as the name for your symbolic link.
 Write the full URL of your API documentation website in your notes.

 1. On the API documentation website, go to the webpage for the `Circle` class.
 In your notes, copy down the inheritance hierarchy listed near the top of the page under the text **Class Circle**.
 You may list the